-Your Medicare Health Benefits and Services as a Member of Be Well KelseyCare Advantage (HMO)
+Your Medicare Health Benefits and Services as a Member of KelseyCare Advantage Greater Houston Plan (Shell) (HMO)

-This booklet gives you the details about your Medicare health care coverage from January 1 - December 31, 2020.
+This booklet gives you the details about your Medicare health care coverage from January 1 - December 31, 2022.
 It explains how to get coverage for the health care services you need.
 This is an important legal document.
 Please keep it in a safe place.

-This plan, Be Well KelseyCare Advantage, is offered by KS Plan Administrators LLC.
-(When this Evidence of Coverage says "we," "us," or "our," it means KS Plan Administrators LLC.
-When it says "plan" or "our plan," it means Be Well KelseyCare Advantage.)
+This plan, KelseyCare Advantage Greater Houston Plan (Shell), is offered by KS Plan Administrators, LLC (dba KelseyCare Advantage).
+(When this Evidence of Coverage says "we," "us," or "our," it means KS Plan Administrators, LLC.
+When it says "plan" or "our plan," it means KelseyCare Advantage Greater Houston Plan (Shell).)